vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **Application compatibility issues** - applications experience unexpected behavior when running with Defender for Endpoint

-> [!CAUTION]
-> **Defining exclusions reduces the level of protection offered by Defender for Endpoint and Microsoft Defender Antivirus**.
-Use exclusions as a last resort, and make sure to define only the exclusions that are necessary.
-Make sure to review your exclusions periodically, and remove the ones you no longer need.
-See **[Important points about exclusions](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/configure-exclusions-microsoft-defender-antivirus.md)** and **[Common mistakes to avoid](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/common-exclusion-mistakes-microsoft-defender-antivirus.md)**.
 This article explains the various types of exclusions that can be defined or actions that can be taken for Defender for Endpoint and Microsoft Defender Antivirus to help manage these situations.

 ## Types of exclusions

 The following table summarizes the different exclusion types and capabilities in Defender for Endpoint and Microsoft Defender Antivirus.
 Select each type to see more information about it.

 ### Customer Exclusions